top of page

 Being a Gatekeeper Doesn’t Mean Becoming a Cop

-Let’s be honest: lawyers didn’t enter the profession to become financial crime analysts.
+Let’s be honest, if you're a solicitor, you didn’t enter the profession to become financial crime analysts.
 And no one wants to alienate good clients or introduce friction into transactions.
-But gatekeeping doesn’t mean suspicion at every turn.
-It means:

 • Understanding the typologies